 Ideally, you should have started taking folic acid before pregnancy.

-According to Dr. Puder, prenantal vitamins are not crucial in early pregnancy, except for the folic acid.
+Prenantal vitamins are not crucial in early pregnancy, Puder adds, except for the folic acid.
 A prenatal vitamin will take care of your daily folic acid requirement, but if you find that the multivitamin makes you nauseated, which happens for many, just take a plain folic acid supplement.

 Share the exciting news